Sleepy-Eutychus/Graphe-Sepher/README.md

 Instead, "Graphé Sepher" must be more readable for most people in the modern global community.

-If your charset dosen't have "é" called "LATIN SMALL LETTER E WITH ACUTE" (U+00E9), "Graphe Sepher" may be also good.
+If your charset dosen't have "é" called LATIN SMALL LETTER E WITH ACUTE (U+00E9), "Graphe Sepher" may be also good.

-And, if " " or "space" (U+0020) is disallowed, "Graphe_Sepher", "Graphe-Sepher" or "GrapheSepher" may be also acceptable.
+And, if " " or space (U+0020) is disallowed, "Graphe_Sepher", "Graphe-Sepher" or "GrapheSepher" may be also acceptable.

 If you have to spell it in just only upper case, it may be done this way: "GRAPHE SEPHER", "GRAPHE_SEPHER", "GRAPHE-SEPHER" or "GRAPHESEPHER".